sagardevesh/Text_classification/README.md

-This project is part of the CSCI6409 Process of Data Science course.
-The project involves data preprocessing, exploratory data analysis, and building a text classification model using Multinomial Naive Bayes.
+This implementation involves data preprocessing, exploratory data analysis, and building a text classification model using Multinomial Naive Bayes.
 The dataset used is sourced from a JSON file.

 Here is the original [Amazon Books Reviews](https://www.kaggle.com/datasets/mohamedbakhet/amazon-books-reviews) dataset.